 - Bhandari, S., (2008).
 Analysis of Violence Against Women Act and South Asian Immigrants in the United States.
 Advances in Social Work, 9(1),44-50.

 - Ellis, K., Chang, C., Bhandari, S., Ball, K., Geden, E., Everett, K., & Bullock, L., (2008).
 Rural mothers experiencing the stress of IPV or not: Their newborn health concerns.
 Journal of Midwifery and Women's Health, 53(6), 553-562.

 Chapters in books

-1. Bhandari, S., & Ragavan, M. (in press).
+1. Bhandari, S., & Ragavan, M. (2020).
 Domestic Violence Against Immigrant Women and Children in the United States.
 In Shackelford, T.K.
 (Ed.).
 The Sage Handbook of Domestic Violence.
 London: Sage Publications.
 (R)